Curious which teacher fellowships exist for summer professional development, travel grants, and educational tours?

 I lived and worked on the school campus for two weeks.
 I’ve since returned twice to visit my Acehnese family.

 TT: Sounds wonderful.
-Now, tell us about a particularly powerful travel moment.
+Now, tell us about a particularly powerful educational travel moment.

 A: The most pivotal moment for me that truly helped me recognize the need to learn from people and places around the world was on that very first trip abroad to Russia.

 There were about 28 educators traveling together and we spent much of our time in the small town of Suzdal.
 Toward the end of the two weeks there, our hosts had a BBQ for us all.

 After eating and playing games, we began to sing together.
 When they sang their national anthem and we sang ours, I simply couldn’t hold back the tears.

 I was in a place I never imagined I’d be, known for our animosity with each other politically, and we were sharing our national anthems as friends.
 I’ll never forget it.